mikecuoco/ece204_project1/README.md

 pip install -r requirements.txt
 ```

-If you need additional software for the project, add them to this file
+If you need additional python libraries for the project, add them to this file

 ## Data